-Completion of the Intersegmental General Education Transfer Curriculum (IGETC) will satisfy the seven-course pattern requirement listed above.
+Completion of the Intersegmental General Education Transfer Curriculum (IGETC) will satisfy the sevencourse pattern requirement listed above.

 Students are required to petition for IGETC Certification in the Graduation Office prior to transfer.
-See pages 27-29 for complete IGETC requirements.
+See page 26 for complete IGETC requirements.

 c.
 Elective Unit Requirements